liangzhaohui/liangzhaohui.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am Zhaohui Liang, a student interested in Human-Computer Interaction and Visualization.
-I am currently a second-year master's student in Computer Science at the University of the Chinese Academy of Sciences.
+I am currently a second-year master's student in Computer Science at the University of Chinese Academy of Sciences.
 I graduated with honors from Sichuan University in 2022.

 My research interests are centered around Human-Computer Interaction (HCI) and Visualization, with a particular focus on the development and evaluation of interaction methodologies for generative AI supported creativity and information visualization techniques.